 This is a significant difference in terms of average monthly application releases, as Google Play Store is far simpler and more cost-effective to use than the App Store.

-As a result, Google Play Store is the preferred listing platform for mobile application development firms in India.
+As a result, Google Play Store is the preferred listing platform for mobile application development firms in the USA.

 The mobile application market is thriving, and development teams are able to profit from it through advertising, in-app sales, and downloads.

-According to projections, Mobile App Statistics turnover would reach over $590 billion by the end of 2021, a 52 percent increase over the previous several years.
+According to projections, Mobile App Statistics turnover would reach over $590 billion by the end of 2021, a 52% increase over the previous several years.

 By 2023, total revenue is expected to reach 940 billion, according to Statista, which is an excellent depiction of the rate of increase in application users.